Free UK Delivery on orders over £75*

 1. FERMENTATION ( Making your wash)

-• Using the 25L bucket, fill with 21 litres of hot water (30 C), add 7 kilos of brewing sugar, and stir until dissolved.
+• Using the 25L sterilised bucket, fill with 21 litres of hot water (30 C), add 7 kilos of brewing sugar, and stir until dissolved.

-• Attach the lid with hole and grommet plus airlock and allow to ferment. ( The yeast will turn the sugar into alcohol )
+• Attach the lid with a hole and grommet plus airlock and allow to ferment. ( The yeast will turn the sugar into alcohol )

 • The fermentation process takes, on average, seven days, and the bucket should be kept at room temperature 18 C to 24 C.